-\mysubsubsection{Compressed Sparse Row (CSR)} It compresses the tensor by processing each row as a sparse vector.
-In CSR-coded tensor, an array $val$ contains all NZ values (ordered row-wise) and array $idx$ stores the column indices of each NZ value \cite{gustavson1972some, duff1986direct, saad1990sparskit}.
-For example, Fig. \ref{fig::sparse-data-encodings}(f) shows that for tensor T of Fig. \ref{fig::sparse-data-encodings}(a), $val$ contains NZ values (row-wise) and $idx$ contains column-indices '0' and '2' for NZs '2' and '3'.
-For a CSR-coded tensor, array $ptr$ contains information about total NZs in each row $i$, which is obtained by calculating $ptr[i+1]$ - $ptr[i]$.
-The last element of $ptr$ equals to the total number of NZs in tensor $T$.
-Since CSR compresses the tensor row-wise, it enables random accesses to any row \cite{vuduc2003automatic}.
+\mysubsubsection{Compressed Sparse Row (CSR)} It compresses a matrix by processing each row as a sparse vector.
+In a CSR-coded tensor, an array $val$ contains all NZ values (ordered row-wise), and an array $idx$ stores their column indices \cite{saad1990sparskit}.
+Array $ptr$ stores information about total NZs in each row $i$, which is obtained by calculating $ptr[i+1]$ - $ptr[i]$.
+The last element of $ptr$ contains the total number of NZs in $T$.
+Row-wise compression enables random accesses to any row.

-While the COO format redundantly stores the row coordinates for NZs in the same row of the tensor, CSR compresses such metadata by storing sparse tensor row-wise \cite{chou2018format}.
-For example, in Fig. \ref{fig::sparse-data-encodings}(b) (COO), \textit{coord-y} stores row index '0' for both NZs '2' and '3'.
-Such redundancy is removed in the CSR coding of Fig. \ref{fig::sparse-data-encodings}(f), where array $ptr$ contains information about total NZs in each row.
+While COO redundantly stores row-coordinates of NZs in the same row, CSR compresses such metadata by storing NZs row-wise \cite{chou2018format}.
+For example, in Fig. \ref{fig::sparse-data-encodings}(b) (COO), \textit{coord-y} stores row indices '0' and '0' for NZs '2' and '3'.
+This redundancy is removed in the CSR coding of Fig. \ref{fig::sparse-data-encodings}(f), as $ptr$ stores only total NZs in each row.
 For compressing an M$\times$N matrix using CSR, the total storage overhead is {NNZ $\times$ $\lceil \log_2{N} \rceil$} (for $idx$) + {(M + 1) $\times$ $\lfloor \log_2{NNZ} + 1 \rfloor$} (for $ptr$).
-Due to high storage overhead (proportional to the number of NZs and size of the row of the tensor), CSR coding is considered as effective for high sparsity \cite{zhang2016cambricon, qin2020sigma}.
-For example, Fig. \ref{fig::sparse-data-encodings-overhead} shows that for compressing a 2 MB matrix, CSR can reduce storage requirements when sparsity is 50\% or higher and achieves efficient compression for 90\% or higher sparsity.
-Therefore, accelerators typically use CSR or CSC formats for high-sparsity tensor.
-For example, Mishra et al. \cite{mishra2017fine} encoded tensors with 70\% or more sparsity in CSR format and performed \textit{sparse matrix-vector multiplication (SpMV)} operation.
+Due to high storage overhead (proportional to NNZs and size of the row), CSR coding is efficient at high sparsity \cite{zhang2016cambricon, qin2020sigma}, e.g., 90\% or higher (Fig. \ref{fig::sparse-data-encodings-overhead}).